 Your water comes from seven groundwater wells; they range from 56'6" to 160' drawing from a drift aquifer.
 The State of Michigan performed an assessment of our source water in 2003 to determine the susceptibility or the relative potential contamination.
 This report determines the susceptibility of or the relative potential of contamination.
 The susceptibility rating is on a seven-tier scale from "very-low" to "very-high" based primarily on geologic sensitivity, water chemistry, and contamination sources.
 The susceptibility of our well's ranges from low to moderate.
 Wells number three and four have a low rating and wells number one, two, five, and six have a moderate rating.
-We are making efforts to protect our sources by monitoring the use of surrounding land areas.

 If you would like to know more about the report a copy can, be obtained from The Charter Township of Union Public Services Department located at 5228 South Isabella Road, Mt.
 Pleasant MI 48858.
 Or call 989-772-4600 ext.
 224 if you wish to have a copy of this report mailed to you.